What is Fruugo?

 - 2.35% processing fee of the transactions value

-Top tips for optimisation
+Top tips for optimization

 Make sure your titles and descriptions include the right keywords